 • field crops where urea is applied to bare soil or soon after crop germination.

-Within our Explosives business, efforts to mitigate the environmental impacts of our products continue to be focused on using more sustainable input materials and reducing the impacts associated with product use.
+Efforts to mitigate the environmental impacts of our explosives products continue to be focused on using more sustainable input materials and reducing the impacts associated with product use.

 Modelling of reactions of NOx and biomass molecules during detonation

-This project investigated the use of biomass as a scavenger for NOx molecules, which are formed during the detonation of explosives.
-Significant work determining the reaction pathways in the NOx forming process has been performed.
-The initial project has been completed and we are continuing to fund the next steps of work in this area to characterise high temperature combustion reactions at a new laboratory at Murdoch university in Perth, Australia.
+This project investigated the use of biomass as a scavenger for NOx molecules formed during the detonation of explosives and significant work determining the reactional pathways in the NOx forming process has been performed.
+The initial project has been completed and we are continuing to fund the next steps of work in this area to characterise high temperature combustion reactions and improve safety through a new project in conjunction with Murdoch University in Perth.

 |In North America, we have developed technology that allows the use of bio-fuels and bio-fuel by-products as an alternative to petroleum-derived hydrocarbons for the manufacture of blasting agents and bulk emulsion products.
 This technology has been enabled in our product line, though take up has been slow due to limited product availability and the relative costs associated with using bio-fuels if the mine site is not located close by.
 We continue to offer this service to our North American customers and expect greater uptake in the future.|